sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 - Only works on NVIDIA RTX and some GTX series cards with DirectX ray tracing support
 - Enables ray traced results for shadows, AO, reflections, translucency and global illumination

-Example:
+Ray Tracing off vs on:

 ![[20230603110116.png|600]]
 ![[20230603123401.png|600]]

-On the flipped side, here's and example of ray tracing making lighting and shadows look way worse.
+On the flipped side, here's and example of Ray Tracing makes the lighting and shadows look way worse.

+![[20230603111140.png|600]]

 This doesn't mean that Ray Tracing in it's nature makes lighting and shadows worse, but rather adding Ray Tracing into a scene that wasn't designed with Ray Tracing in mind won't yield good results.
-It's important for the environment artists to have direct previews of how it will look like with Ray Tracing on.
+It's important for the environment artists to have direct previews of how the scene will look like with Ray Tracing on.
 And potentially there needs to be 2 different presets for Ray Tracing on and off.

-![[20230603111140.png|600]]

----

 ### Anisotropic Filtering
+ToDo: Explain better

-Anisotropic or AF is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera
+Anisotropic filtering or AF for short, is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera.
 Like bilinear and trilinear filtering, anisotropic filtering eliminates aliasing effects.

-Example:

 ![[20230603111310.png|600]]